ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/01_sequencing_physics.md

 ### Reading the Fragments

 Primers are added together with nucleotides that have a specific fluorophore for each of them and a terminator that prevents the chain from being further extended.
 The sequencer excites the fluorescent tag with a laser and the camera detects the fluorescent signal.
 The terminator is then washed away, and the process is repeated a determined number of times (**read length**).
 This leads to the generation of **reads**.
-In single-end sequencing, this would be the end of the workflow, while in paired-end reading it would conclude the generation of the first read (**R1**)
+In single-end sequencing, this would be the end of the workflow, while in paired-end sequencing (see below) it would conclude the generation of the first read (**R1**)

 ### Paired-end Sequencing